JGerFuentes/Cybersecurity-Portfolio/Professional_Statement.md

 # Professional statement
-I am a cybersecurity enthusiast that enjoys developing and contributing to solutions that can positively impact an organization and its people, team and clients.
-I work diligently to keep the highest standards regarding the pillars of security: confidentiality, integrity, accessibility, and ethic.
+> **I am a cybersecurity enthusiast that enjoys developing and contributing to solutions that can positively impact the protection of an organization and its people, team and clients.
+I work diligently to keep the highest standards regarding the pillars of security: confidentiality, integrity, accessibility, and ethic.**